 This is an artist’s impression of mixed conifer–broadleaf forest in the Ōpārara valley near Karamea a few thousand years ago, before humans arrived.
 Bird life is abundant, with moa, kākāpō, kiwi and weka on the ground, as well as geckos and frogs.
-Some bird species shown are now extinct, but their fossilised bones have been found in nearby caves.
+Some of the bird species shown are now extinct, but their fossilised bones have been found in caves.

 Te whakamahi i tēnei tūemi

 Canterbury University Press